-Currently AHA has a total of 5444 families on the Section 8 waiting list.
-AHA updated its Admin Plan in regards to its housing preference to include families who have been employed 9 out the last 12 months and who may not be currently employed in an effort to assist more families.
-Of the families currently on the Section 8 Waiting list, 7.9% are elderly, and 19.8% are families with disabilities.
+Currently AHA has a total of 5761 families on the Section 8 waiting list.
+Of the Section 8 Waiting list are elderly, and 18% are families with disabilities.
 After being closed for 4 years, our Section 8 waiting list was reopened for applications in March 2019.
-AHA's Section 8 waiting list has been closed since March 27, 2019.
-The Section 8 waiting lists show a majority of the persons on the waiting lists (69%) are extremely low income (under 30% of AMI).
+AHA's Section 8 waiting list has been closed since March 27 2019.
+Section 8 waiting lists show a majority of the persons on the waiting lists (77%) are extremely low income (under 30% of AMI).

-We currently have 22 active Homeownership vouchers issued and 15 of them are currently in use.
+We currently have 22 Homeownership vouchers issued and 17 of them are currently in use.
 We continue to provide information in our Section 8 briefings on the benefits of homeownership along with the path on how to achieve that goal.
-We continue to partner with local agencies to educate participants on the benefits of homeownership.